mpalash/aliakbarmehta/content/archives-as-contemporary-object-x.md

 children:
   - ArCOX~ About Archives as Contemporary Object (X)
+  - "Episode 01: History as the Tool of the State, Memory as the Art of the Stateless"
+  - "Episode 02: Memory work and Inauthentic Archives"
 ---
 The first six episodes will be broadcasted biweekly as part of online programming for **Party Office** on **[lumbung.radio](https://ruruhaus.de/en/lumbungradio/)**, during documentafifteen.